Advertiser Disclosure

 John F. Kennedy International Airport Terminal 1 level 4.
 Image Credit: John F. Kennedy International Airport

-The terminal food court is located on level 4, with options such as Mcdonald’s and Dunkin’.
-The pedestrian bridge across to the AirTrain station (currently closed due to ongoing construction) is also located on level 3, accessible from the check-in area.
+The terminal food court is on level 4, with options such as McDonald’s and Dunkin’.
+The pedestrian bridge across to the AirTrain station is also on level 4, accessible via the escalators and elevators in the check-in area on level 3.

 JFK Terminal 4